shidhincr/shidhincr.github.com/source/_posts/2013-10-15-octopress-blog-tweaks-adding-author-information-section-below-each-posts.markdown

 {% img //lh3.googleusercontent.com/-hT72wlBvU-Y/UlzR3V8twdI/AAAAAAAACP0/2aoFaMfzjA0/s916/Screen%2520Shot%25202013-10-15%2520at%252010.57.29%2520AM.png %}

 See the above screenshot ?
-It's a simple section containing containing the author image, description and a twitter follow button.
+It's a simple section containing the author image, description and a twitter follow button.
 I'll explain how to build this and add to every post.

 ##Let's Begin##